ShammiAnand/callout/README.md

 ### Prerequisites

 - Node.js 16+ and npm
-- Pocketbase binary (included in releases)
+- Pocketbase binary (included in the repository)
 - Plivo account with API credentials
 - Stripe account for payment processing